squirro/training/data_loader/1_csv/README.md

 ```

 The very first line of this script tells us that it is a bash script, and instructs the computer on how to execute it.
-The second line `set -e` tells bash that the execution fo the script should stop if the script encounters an error.
+The second line `set -e` tells bash that the execution of the script should stop if the script encounters an error.
 By default, bash scripts will continue running even after the script encounters an error.

 ```bash
 CLUSTER="http://...squirro.net/"